Sanjana001/samples/Covid19/README.md

-This webpage is the most simple one among all the webpages that I include in this repository.
+This webpage is the most simple one among all the webpages in this repository.
-This webpage gives you basic information about coronavirus i.e its symptoms, precautions etc.
+It gives you the basic information about coronavirus i.e its symptoms, precautions etc.